package-operator/package-operator.github.io/content/en/docs/concepts/object-template.md

   phase: NotReady
 ```

-We can see that the `database` value from `database-config` was successfully injected
+We can see that the `database` value from `database-config` was
-into the package's config field.
-Because `metadata-config` is optional, the `nice_to_have_metadata`
+successfully injected into the package's config field.
+Because the
-item is filled in as an empty string.
+`metadata-config` configmap does not exist and the item is optional,
+the creation of the package went through normally, and we just don't have
+a `nice_to_have_metadata` entry in the config.

 If we run `kubectl describe objecttemplate example-object-template`, we can see
 that the status conditions from `test-stub` where copied over to
 `example-object-template`.

-Now if we create `metadata-config`
+Now if we create the `metadata-config` configmap

 ```shell
 kubectl create -f metadata-config.yaml